cafebazaar/ConstantCreator/README.md

 ## Contribution

-Any type of contribution includes bug fixes and adding new features are welcomed :) .
+Any type of contribution includes bug fixes and adding new features are welcomed ‌But priorities are:

+1. Implement a way to create multiple unique numbers series (Right now using `@HasConst` creates one series of unique constants)
+2. Finish `@HasEnumConstant` annotation processor to generate enum with constants for annotated classes.